 Retail trade of non-food products

-The principles of fair cooperation of retailers with suppliers of non-food products are specified in the Unfair Retail Trade Practices Prohibition Law.
+The principles of fair cooperation of non-food retailers with suppliers are specified in the Prohibition of Unfair Trading Practices Law.

 Nature of the Law